Malungon: Economy

 Malungon's economy is largely based on agriculture with a high level production of dried coconut meat.
 Animal husbandry is the second biggest income earner, notably cattle farming.
 Other agricultural products are coconuts, maize, sugarcane, bananas, pineapples, mangoes, pork, eggs, beef, and fish.

 The economy has accelerated in the past decade driven by advances in global communication technology and the finishing of a modern highway that tremendously improved trade and transport.

+Malungon was among the municipalities recognized at the 2025 Philippine Model Cities and Municipalities awards and forum organized by The Manila Times.

+The municipality was also included as one of the stops in the Philippine Experience Program, a tourism initiative highlighting cultural and heritage sites across the country.

+The municipality has also been featured in national media for its scenic locations, including areas noted for their resemblance to cherry blossom landscapes.

+Malungon was among the municipalities recognized at the 2025 Philippine Model Cities and Municipalities awards and forum organized by The Manila Times.

+The municipality was included as one of the stops in the Philippine Experience Program, a tourism initiative highlighting cultural and heritage sites across the country.

+National media outlets have likewise featured scenic locations in Malungon, including areas noted for their resemblance to cherry blossom landscapes.

+Malungon has been included in national competitiveness assessments through the Cities and Municipalities Competitiveness Index (CMCI) conducted by the Department of Trade and Industry.